felipemanga/ProjectABE/README.md

 Offline is similar, if you have the executable in your PATH:
 ProjectABE /path/to/file.hex

-If you're using Chrome (not Firefox), you can also drag-and-drop a hex/arduboy file into the game list to play it.
+You can also drag-and-drop a hex/arduboy file into the game list to play it.

 # Emulator interface